There's space for everyone on Mumbai's footpaths, except pedestrians

-In the first part of a campaign to reclaim the city’s footpaths for pedestrians, mid-day reporters visit several parts of the island city and the suburbs only to find the sidewalks taken over by vehicles, shop owners and hawkers; the BMC and traffic police, meanwhile, turn a blind eye to the problem
+In the first part of a campaign to reclaim Mumbai's footpaths for pedestrians, mid-day reporters visit several parts of the city only to find the sidewalks taken over by vehicles, shop owners and hawkers

 Mumbaikars fought BMC's ambitious hawking and parking policies tooth and nail to ensure that their lives are not adversely affected, but their vote seems to have been mistaken as one for the status quo.

 Now, with both the policies on the backburner and the city's footpaths overtaken by everyone except the people they were meant for, the pedestrians - arguably the most neglected section of citizens - will have to resign themselves once again to dodging traffic on the roads this monsoon.

 Around 5 lakh vehicles have been added to the city in the past three years, burdening the city's footpaths as much as the roads, as the vehicles are seen parked on the footpaths while people are forced to walk on the road.
 Some of the reasons for vehicles being parked on the roads in the city are the lack of adequate free and pay-and-park facilities, the fact that several buildings lack parking slots and that many residents cannot afford slots in the ones that do.